For additional Information

 Your wedding day is one of the most important days of your life.
 In order to assist you with your plans regarding the prayer celebration for this special day, St. Paul’s Parish offers these guidelines.
-If you have any concern or question please call or email us.
+If you have any concerns or questions please call or email us.

 Contact the Parish Office at least six months before your planned wedding date.
 Provide your contact information to make an appointment with Deacon Rob for an Initial Interview.
 If your wedding is taking place in another province or overseas, the marriage papers should be completed at least six weeks before your wedding date.